-Dan is the chairman of our Board of Directors and a Venture Partner at Third Rock Ventures.
+Dan is the chairman of our Board of Directors.
 He brings more than 25 years of experience serving in management and board positions in the biotechnology and pharmaceutical industries.
 Dan spent five years at ImClone Systems, serving as chief executive officer and chief financial officer.
 As CEO, he led ImClone through a significant turnaround, including securing FDA approval of ERBITUX® (cetuximab), an important new cancer treatment.
 As CFO, Dan led negotiations to form the major partnership between ImClone and Bristol-Myers Squibb.
 Earlier in his career, he served in various financial positions at Bristol-Myers Squibb over a 15-year tenure.
 He served on the board of directors and the audit committee of U.S. Oncology, Inc. for five years until December 2010, when it was acquired by McKesson.
 More recently, Dan was executive chairman of the board for Avila Therapeutics and Stromedix, which were successfully acquired by Celgene and Biogen Idec, respectively.
-In addition to Blueprint Medicines, Dan is currently a member of the board of directors for Bluebird Bio, Ember Therapeutics and BIND Biosciences.
+In addition to Blueprint Medicines, Dan is currently a member of the board of directors for Bluebird Bio and Eleven Biotherapeutics.
 Dan received his B.A. in mathematics from Wesleyan University and his MBA from the Darden Graduate School of Business Administration at the University of Virginia.

 CEO, President and Member of the Board of Directors